microsoft/Kusto-Query-Language/doc/format-ipv4-function.md

 ---
 title: format_ipv4() - Azure Data Explorer
-description: This article describes format_ipv4() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/09/2020
+description: Learn how to use the format_ipv4() function to parse the input with a netmask and return a string representing the IPv4 address. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # format_ipv4()

-Parses input with a netmask and returns string representing IPv4 address.
+Parses the input with a netmask and returns a string representing the IPv4 address.

 ```kusto
 print format_ipv4('192.168.1.255', 24) == '192.168.1.0'